Life Lessons, A New Decade: How They Apply to Lending

 Last year I talked about life lessons and how they apply to banking.
 When I reviewed the list entering a new decade, I started to think about where the industry was at the beginning of the decade in 2010 versus where we are today.
 How much has really changed?

 Not only were these life lessons applicable this last year but are they truly universal truths in life and lending.
 Reviewing our more successful clients from the last decade, these life lessons are at the forefront of leading institutions in their respective markets.
-Awe start a new decade, reflect on the past with an eye on how 2020 will be the same, yet different.
+As we start a new decade, reflect on the past with an eye on how 2020 will be the same, yet different.
 See if any of these life lessons were part of your approach to banking in the last decade or can help you be a better banker in the next.

-1. Don’t Be Afraid to Fail.
+1. Don’t Be Afraid to Fail

 You’ve failed many times, although you may not remember.